What is a Handcar?

 Can I bring my animal?

 It is unsafe for animals to ride on the cars so we do not allow for them.
-There has been at least one incident that we know of where a dog’s tail got caught in a chain of a railbike at an east coast rail bike operation that led to injury of the animal.
+There has been at least one incident that we know of where a dog’s tail got caught in a chain of a railbike at an east coast rail bike operation that led to the amputation of the animal’s tail.

 What should I bring?